 Researchers from across the VTTI have come together to share their expertise with industry professionals – risk managers, safety directors, dispatchers and their insurance agents.
 Through the sharing of this expertise, it is hoped that industry professionals utilizing these resources will gain the knowledge they need to develop strategies for a safer, more productive workforce.

-Dr. Myra Blanco leads Virginia Tech Transportation Institute’s Center for Public Policy, Partnerships, and Outreach.
-She is responsible for oversight of the C3PO as well as ensuring the quality of the design, execution, and interpretation of research efforts.
+Dr. Myra Blanco leads VTTI’s Advancement, Partnerships, & Outreach.
 Formally trained in human factors engineering, her areas of expertise extend beyond automated vehicles.
 Dr. Blanco’s experience includes evaluation of in-vehicle devices, distraction, driver behavior, training, work/rest cycles, fatigue, and active safety systems for light and heavy vehicles.
 She has directed research efforts in naturalistic, on-road, test track, and simulator test environments.
 Blanco has authored and co-authored numerous publications on driver performance and safety.
-As a member of the Transportation Research Board (TRB) of the National Academies, she serves on key committees and as a technical paper reviewer.
-She also participates with a number of professional organizations, including the Intelligent Transportation Society (ITS) of America and the Society of Automotive Engineers (SAE).
+As a member of the Transportation Research Board (TRB

-Erin Mabry is a Senior Research Associate with the Center for Truck and Bus Safety at the Virginia Tech Transportation Institute (VTTI).
+Erin Mabry is a Senior Research Associate with the Division of Freight, Transit, & Heavy Vehicle Safety at the VTTI.
 Dr. Mabry’s research experience includes obstructive sleep apnea and the cardiovascular and metabolic consequences of the disorder.
 At VTTI, Erin has utilized her knowledge and training in clinical exercise physiology to assist in designing research proposals, developing work plans, and conducting research focused on commercial driver health and wellness, sleep apnea, and fatigue management.

-Susan Soccolich is a statistician at the Virginia Tech Transportation Institute.
+Susan Soccolich is a statistician at VTTI.
 She has worked on several studies analyzing the relationship between driver safety and various aspects of the Hours-of-Service Regulations.